-Motion on the Initiation of a Policy Development Process on the Protection of Certain International Organization Names [in New GTLDs] or [in all GTLDs].
+Motion on the Initiation of a Policy Development Process on the Protection of Certain International Organization Names in all GTLDs.

 Whereas the GNSO Council requested an Issue Report on the topic of whether ICANN should approve additional protections for the names of international organizations at the first and second levels in the New gTLD Program.